tranngocbaoduy/ManagementBobapop/README.md

 Step 2: Open the project.
 In your right, you’ll see a folder Model.
 Double click to open it, then you **_delete_** file Model1.edmx.

-Step 3: After that, you double click in MyMap and add new item, choose Data and add ADO.NET Entity Data Model named default is Model1.
+Step 3: After that, you double click in QLTS and add new item, choose Data and add ADO.NET Entity Data Model named default is Model1.
 After you click add, the project show a table, click Next and click New Connection.
 Fill your server name and choose your database QLTS.
 Click OK.
 It’ll show you a name such as QLTSEntities.
 You should **copy** this name, click Next, choose table and click Finish.

 Step 4: Wait a minutes, the project show a few table with a relationship.
 In a corner of window, you’ll see a simple like SAVE ALL, click it and wait for a moment.
 After finish, it’ll generate a named file is Model1.edmx.